ARNAB814/Knights-Tour/README.md

 The objective of this project is to develop a game that allows players to explore and solve the Knight's Tour problem on a virtual chessboard.
 Players will have the opportunity to control the knight's movements and strategize their way through the board, aiming to complete a successful tour.

+To play the game simply download Knights Tour.exe and run the file.
+You will need a Java time Environment to run this game.